krishnagit-2003/Fire_Work_Sales_Analysis/README.md

 # New_Year_Sales_Analysis :-

-Objective/Goal: Python project to Analyze Fire Work sales data to improve customer experience and sales.
+Objective/Goal: Python project to Analyze New Year sales data to improve customer experience and sales.

 # Project Description :-
 1.Performed Data Cleaning and Data Manipulation.<br>